rl-institut/multi-vector-simulator/docs/model/assumptions.rst

 Assumptions
 ===========

-The MVS is based on the programming framework `oemof-solph` and builds an energy system model based up on its nomenclature.
+The MVS is based on the programming framework :code:`oemof-solph` and builds an energy system model based up on its nomenclature.
 As such, the energy system model can be described with a linear equation system.
 Below, the most important aspects are described in a genrealized way, as well as explained based on an example.
 This will ease the comparision to other energy system models.